openvinotoolkit/operator/README.md

 # Openshift and Kubernetes operator

 The Operator installs and manages [OpenVINO model servers](https://github.com/openvinotoolkit/model_server) in an OpenShift cluster and upstream Kubernetes.
-It enables inference execution at scale and exposing AI models via gRPC and REST API interfaces.
+It enables inference execution at scale and exposes AI models via gRPC and REST API interfaces.
+The operator is using a [model server helm chart](helm-charts/ovms/) which can be also used directly.

 The Operator also integrates with the JupyterHub Spawner in Red Hat OpenShift Data Science and Open Data Hub.
 See detailed instructions below.